mtrupkin/AP_ItemViewerService/documentation/Configuration.md

 ## Item Viewer Configuration
 ### General
-The Item Viewer Service config file is located in `app/src/main/resources/settings-mysql.xml` Most of the vlaues are carried over from Iris.
+The Item Viewer Service config file is located in `app/src/main/resources/settings-mysql.xml` Most of the values are carried over from Iris.
 The following options must be configured in the settings-mysql.xml config file for the Item Viewer to function correctly.
 -  `iris.ContentPath` must be set to the location of the content package on the local filesystem.
 -  `iris.DictionaryUrl` must be set to the url of the [dictionary API](https://github.com/SmarterApp/TDS_Dictionary).
 -  `AwsRegion` Set this to the AWS region the Ite Viewer is running in if it is running on AWS.
 -  `AwsClusterName` Set this to the AWS ECS cluster the Item Viewer Service is running in if it is running on AWS ECS.

 ### Logging
 The Item viewer service uses Logback Classic bound to SLF4J for logging.